plausible/website/data_policy.md

 ### 4. Operating system
 Example: _macOS_

 We use this to show you what operating systems people use when visiting your website.
+We only show the brand of the operating system and don't include the version number or any other details.
 This is derived from the User-Agent HTTP header.
 The full User-Agent is discarded.

 ### 5. Device type
 Example: _Desktop_